Nursing

 All students are expected to pass the licensure exam on the first attempt.
 Application procedures vary by state.
 Information may be obtained on the National Council of State Boards of Nursing website: http://www.ncsbn.org.

-Graduation from the nursing major does not insure eligibility for state licensure.
+Graduation from the nursing major does not ensure eligibility for state licensure.
 A candidate who has been convicted of a felony or another crime in any state may be required to submit documentation about this conviction to the State Board of Nursing in which licensure is sought.
 Each State Board of Nursing reserves the right to make a decision on whether to grant licensure to practice as a registered nurse.

 Scholastic Honors